What are Assortment Strategies?

 Product depth is the variety of products offered under each product line.
 For example, if the retailer in question is a specialized cereal store, they are likely to offer hundreds of options for cereal.
 The variety determines the product depth.

 Assortments strategies are determined by the product width and depth that a retailer chooses to offer, and ideally result in optimal product mixes that drive sales and increase the likelihood of customers making positive purchase decisions.
-It can also be dependent on the physical capacity of stores – smaller stores generally lack the space for high product width and depth and tend to focus on either one based on their brand.
+The strategies employed may be dependent on the physical capacity of stores – smaller stores generally lack the space for high product width and depth and tend to focus on one or the other.

 For example, a specialty retailer, such as a cereal store, is likely to show narrower product width (few product lines), but high product depth (numerous options for each product line).
 That is, they are likely to offer only cereal but will also provide many options of cereals to choose from.